reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-5-reactive-apis.md

 RxJava allows developers to write concise and expressive code by leveraging operators like map, filter, and reduce to perform common data transformations.
 It also provides features for error handling, backpressure handling, and concurrency control, making it suitable for building responsive and resilient applications.
 {{% /info %}}

-Let's now implement the logic to call the endpoints in a reactive way.
+Let's now implement the logic to implement a reactive call the endpoints.

 We need to set up following Maven dependencies: